xspize/brand-yourself-assessment/README.md

 <p>

-This image shows what to avoid when using the logo.
-Above of the 3 examples of what you should not do, we can see the right way to use the logo.
-I decided to put that in there since the logo has 2 different design choices.
+This image shows 3 examples of what you should NOT do with the logo.
+I have also included the right usage of the logo in which there is 2 design outputs and 4 colours as shown in the image before this one.
 (Visual Identity Style Guide 3/4)

 <p align="center">
   <img src="https://github.com/xspize/xspize/blob/main/pictures/image5.jpg?raw=true">